 - CIM Opera Orchestra, which performs as part of two fully-staged productions per year

 Unlike many other conservatories, all orchestra students, regardless of class or degree, are assigned together to concerts—and there are no "upper" or "lower" orchestras.
 Assignments are done on a per-concert basis and principals change for each concert.

-Carlos Kalmar becomes director of orchestral programs and principal conductor on July 1, 2021.
+Carlos Kalmar was appointed director of orchestral programs and principal conductor on July 1, 2021.
 The CIM Orchestra also works with guest conductors each year who conduct some of the best orchestras in the world.
 Many concerts include a concerto, often performed by the winners of CIM’s Concerto Competition or by a faculty soloist.
 Students receive coaching and instruction from faculty members of The Cleveland Orchestra in sectionals throughout the year and those members occasionally sit in or attend rehearsals.